dhcai21/HaploDMF/README.md

 ## Output Results
 The trained model can be found in the folder "log".
-All consensus sequences of haplotypes are summarized in a file "*_consensus.fasta".

 All reconstructed haplotypes (Polished by Medaka) are summarized in a file "*_haplotypes.fasta".
 Below is an example of three haplotypes.

 ```
 >haplotype_0_length_9181_abundance_0.50
 GGTCTCTCTGGTTAGACCAGATCTGAGCCTGGGAGGTCTCTGGCTAACTAGGGAACC...